 Even the United States of America does not have as high a credit rating but it has other advantages.
 The US dollar is both the currency of choice for international trade and a safe-haven currency.
 The latter means there is confidence the nation’s treasury will continue to honour government debt even in dire times.
 Other safe haven currencies include the Swiss Franc, Euro and Japanese Yen.

 Australia is known as a commodity currency due to its dependence on the export of minerals, gas, agriculture and bulk commodities like iron ore, bauxite and coal.
 Other commodity currencies include New Zealand and Canada.

-It has a real impact of how our dollar moves up and down, and its why during the Chinese-demand fuelled commodities boom between 2003 to 2011 the Australian dollar rose strongly against the US dollar.
+It has a real impact on the movement of our dollar, and its why during the Chinese-demand fuelled commodities boom between 2003 to 2011 the Australian dollar rose strongly against the US dollar.
 For a time it was even worth more than the US dollar.

-Currencies move not just on what's happening within an economy but how that economy fits into the global picture.
+Currencies move not just on what's happening within a local economy but how that economy fits into the regional and global picture.
 So when considering how a currency may move its important to take an international perspective.

 High impacts on the Australian dollar